 During the year ended December 31, 2022, the Company entered into a short term lease arrangement for digital currency mining equipment.
 The term of the operating lease was two months and concluded in May 2022.
 There were no variable charges under this arrangement.
 For the year ended December 31, 2022, lease expense related to this arrangement of \$1.3 million was recorded in operating expenses in the consolidated statement of operations.
-The Company periodically enters into short term lease arrangements for operating equipment and recorded \$398,000 under these short term lease arrangements in operating expenses in the consolidated statement of operations for the year ended December 31, 2022.
+The Company periodically enters into short term lease arrangements for operating equipment and recorded \$398,000 under these short term lease arrangements in operating expenses in the consolidated statement of operating arrangements in operating expenses in the consolidated statement of operating arrangements in operating expenses in the consolidated statement of a short term lease arrangements in operating expenses in the consolidated statement of operations.